-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rodeo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Rodeo is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Rodeo who work in office and administrative support (20.95%), sales jobs (14.38%), and food service (7.74%).
+Unlike some towns, Rodeo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rodeo are a mix of both white- and blue-collar jobs.
+Overall, Rodeo is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Rodeo who work in office and administrative support (21.83%), sales jobs (10.95%), and management occupations (7.80%).

 Also of interest is that Rodeo has more people living here who work in computers and math than 95% of the places in the US.

 Rodeo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.